dottjt/reddit_response/README.md

 ## Improvements

 - Did I just relapse or not?
 MESSAGE
+- in the above/below message, it would be nice to know if the message has been sent inboxMessage
+- Should show DONE if they have EVER received a final message.
+Period.

 ## Nice To Have

+- Whether a message was sent automatically by the bot or not.
 - fix up the inferno renders at the top, they're a bit of a mess, ya'll.
 - Track original post as part of the message.
 - Also, save the date (user chatted)